This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 We do not know where these photos came from.
 We owe someone a PLEASE AND THANK YOU, at the very least.
 If anyone knows who we can contact, we'd love to hear from you, please.
 Kathrin from Germany has seen these same photos used by Woolmark, and suggests they own the rights.
 This would make sense, and THANKS! to Kathryn for pointing us to Woolmark.
 Woolmark, the trade group from our friends in Australia, has provided a lot of great material!

-There are many variations within the two main methods of superwashing, but the goal is to enable wool garments to be cleaned in a standard wash machine, without shrinking, by eliminating the tendency of the scales to ratchet.
+There are many variations and overlap between/within the two main methods of superwashing, but the goal is to enable wool garments to be cleaned in a standard wash machine, without shrinking, by eliminating the tendency of the scales to ratchet.

 BUT ...
-Of course there are disadvantages to superwashing, else it would always be done:
+Of course there are disadvantages to superwashing, else it would always be done.
+Here are some effects on the wool itself:

 • Wool doesn't have those scales for no reason.
 The spaces between the scales enable water vapor to infiltrate a wool fiber, and enable the fiber to exclude liquid water ...
 So vapor coming off the body, and humidity from outside air can be slowly taken into the fiber, but the water from rain or even a swim is greatly inhibited from entering the fiber.
 Covering the fibers with polymer reduces or eliminates this behavior.
-Etching the scales away with acid (the superwash method used on our fiber) also changes the way the wool handles water.
+Etching the scales away with acid also changes the way the wool handles water.
+We would hate to eliminate the ability of our garments to pick up vapor!!

 • Covering or eliminating the scales weakens the yarn because scales prevent yarn from stretching and breaking ... when fibers are lined up in opposite directions, the scales prevent the fibers from slipping past each other ... the scales hold the yarn together.
-Some knitters describe yarns superwashed with polymer as slippery, and they are well-known to stretch over time
+Some knitters describe yarns superwashed with polymer as slippery, and they are well-known to stretch over time.
+We need our yarns to be strong and our garments NOT to stretch!

 • Some people find the feel of polymer-superwashed fiber to be uncomfortable ... much more like a synthetic fiber ... which makes sense, given the synthetic coating on the wool